telerik/maui-docs/controls/collectionview/events.md

 ## Selection Events

 * `SelectionChanged`&mdash;Raised when the current selection changes.
 The `SelectionChanged` event handler receives two parameters:
-	* The sender argument, which is of type `object`, but can be cast to the `RadTreeView` type.
+	* The sender argument, which is of type `object`, but can be cast to the `RadCollectionView` type.
 	* A `EventArgs` object, which provides information on the `SelectionChanged` event.

 ## See Also